quangnhat185/ROS_IAOCR/README.md

 ## Circuit diagram
 - Arduino is conected with Raspberry Pi via serial port with TTL to USB cable
-- Connetction between Arduino and Motors, Arduino and Encoders can be seen as below:
+- Connetction between Arduino Motorshield and Motors, Arduino Uno and Encoders can be seen as below:
 <p align="center"> <img src="./img/encoder_arduino.png" width="480"></img></p>
 <br>